ididdidi/ididdidi.github.io/_posts/2021-02-05-mqtt-client.markdown

 layout: post
 ---

 Today I will tell you how, while writing my [thesis work]({{site.url}}/ru/projects/mobile-monitoring-system), I implemented MqttClient for an android application.
-It is not difficult to do this, but there was very little detailed information at that time in my native language, and I decided to fix it.
+As you will see later, this is easy to do.
+So let's get started!

 ## What you need to do this:
 * Working environment of **Android Studio**